Black Hawk Down under fire: How Ridley Scott won the Battle of Mogadishu - NZ Herald

 "I told them that I didn't have a very good impression of war movies from Hollywood," he said.

-Once Matthews agreed to enlist as an advisor, almost all of the Pentagon's top brass had to sign off on the film's use of Black Hawk helicopters, equipment, pilots and other personnel.
+Once Matthews agreed to enlist as an adviser, almost all of the Pentagon's top brass had to sign off on the film's use of Black Hawk helicopters, equipment, pilots and other personnel.

 "All the stars were aligned for Black Hawk Down," said Tom Matthews.